 Reality is invariably more shambolic than this.
 More a hyperlinked web of avenues followed and retraced, jump cuts to elsewhere, occasional returns, disappearances and new beginnings.
 It is a ball of wool, a tangle of spaghetti, rather than a long straight line or a ladder extending ever-upwards.
 There are parallel paths too, simultaneously followed, within this entangled mess.
 Both/and rather than either/or.
 In his recent book Searching for Stars on an Island in Maine, Alan Lightman observes, ‘From all the physical and sociological evidence, the world appears to run not on absolutes but on relatives, context, change, impermanence, and multiplicity.
 Nothing is fixed.
 All is in flux.’
 Our lives in a nutshell.

 This is what Kenneth and I were grappling with when we were thinking through the theory behind The Neo-Generalist.
 It resulted in the continuum, which attempted to visualise the blending of specialism and generalism, and the disjointed, contextual experiences that characterise learning and work.
 While we walked and talked, we took in a Grayson Perry exhibition in Margate, which fuelled hours of additional conversation.
-While it was on, Provincial Punk, hosted by the Turner Contemporary gallery, provided me with a second, third and fourth opportunity to spend a lengthy period of time standing in front of Perry’s A Map of Days.
-I have written elsewhere about the first occasion in the National Portrait Gallery in London.
+While it was on, Provincial Punk, hosted by the Turner Contemporary gallery, provided me with several opportunities to spend time standing in front of Perry’s A Map of Days.

 In the Map, Perry presents his complex personality and plural identity in the form of a walled city.
 Streets, buildings and other locales represent personal traits and behaviours, indicating a self-exploration that embraces both the positive and the negative, that poses questions, as well as providing answers, binding together truth and fiction.
 At the centre of Perry’s map is a labyrinthine garden, in which a figure walks, off-centre, pursuing ‘a sense of self’.
 Each time I look at the Map, either in a gallery or online, I question how my own version would differ from Perry’s.
 What words would I choose?
 What images?

 As a reader, writer and erstwhile film academic (yet more hyphens), both words and images exert a certain magnetism on me.
 Together they are particularly powerful.
-Maybe that is why some of my favourite films are subtitled: I get to read them as well as view them, combining two passions.
 Images, of course, were one of our earliest forms of communication, including the aforementioned índalo found on a cave wall in southeastern Spain.
 Each of the letters we use to write are themselves images, so it could be argued that the bond between word and picture has always been hidden in plain sight as far as typography is concerned.
-Which begs the question: Why are we so limited when invited to sell ourselves to a potential employer?
+Why, then, are we so limited when invited to sell ourselves to a potential employer?
 Why do only words matter to the recruiter?
 Why is such weight lent to words either of the most simplistic and anodyne variety or words so buzzy they are hollowed out of all meaning?

 The map of what we call reality is an ever-shifting mosaic of ideas.